Lightnet/bunpreact/README.md

   - watch files changes (bun not build)
   - pre generate files for layer order query like middleware
  - preact two or three type of using by component class or jsx file.
+ - odd bug for packages url for preact@latest for router async load

 # Bun runtime:
  Read more on https://bun.sh